Servir-Mekong/Jupyter-arcpy/README.md

 C:\Program Files (x86)\ArcGIS\Desktop10.X\Scripts
 ```

-Replace “X” in the path with the ArcGIS version installed on your computer and save the file
+NOTE: eplace “X” in the path with the ArcGIS version installed on your computer and save the file

-Link a IPython kernel to the arcpy environment
+**5: Link a IPython kernel to the arcpy environment**
 ```
 python -m ipykernel install --name arcpy --display-name "Python (arcpy)"
 ```